Earthquake light: Proposed theories

-Seismologist Miguel Angel Santoyo told Nova that the lights that appeared in social media videos after the 2021 Guerrero earthquake was felt in Mexico City were caused by a combination of lightning from an ordinary thunderstorm that was in progress at the time of the quake, and from electrical arcing as power lines swayed during the shaking.
+Seismologist Miguel Angel Santoyo of the School of Sciences, UNAM told Nova that the lights that appeared in social media videos after the 2021 Guerrero earthquake was felt in Mexico City were caused by a combination of lightning from an ordinary thunderstorm that was in progress at the time of the quake, and from electrical arcing as power lines swayed during the shaking.
+Fellow UNAM seismologist Víctor Manuel Cruz summarized the lights as "nothing more than lightning on a rainy day."
 Nova also reported that some of the lights in the videos appeared to have been caused by transformers blowing due to the sudden seismic activity.
-Some reported occurrences of earthquake lights have later been shown to originate from disruptions to electrical grids – such as arcing power lines – which can produce bright flashes as a result of ground shaking or hazardous weather conditions.
+Some reported occurrences of earthquake lights have later been shown to originate from disruptions to electrical grids, such as arcing power lines, which can produce bright flashes as a result of ground shaking or hazardous weather conditions.